TNA World Championship: Championship belt designs

-Jeff Hardy with his custom design, dubbed the "Immortal Championship", which would later officially become the second title belt design after being used by Mr. Anderson and Sting.

-Matt Hardy with the third title belt design (2011–2017).

-Alberto El Patrón with the fourth title belt design, after the company was renamed "Global Force Wrestling".

-Eli Drake with a modified version of the fourth title belt design; which added an "Impact Wrestling" plate to the title belt to cover the Global Force Wrestling logo after the company's brief use of that name.

-Johnny Impact with the fifth design of the belt, introduced in 2018, in its original blue-painted version.

-Moose with the fifth design of the belt in the red-painted version introduced in 2020.

-Joe Hendry with the sixth design of the belt, introduced in January 2024 when the company rebranded back to TNA Wrestling.

-To date, the championship has had seven belt designs, with the original title belt (which was unveiled in May 2007) having on its center plate an imprint of an eagle with its wings extended.
+The championship has had seven belt designs, with the original title belt (which was unveiled in May 2007) having on its center plate an imprint of an eagle with its wings extended.
 The word "World" was placed above the eagle's head on a ribbon.
 The ribbon was wrapped around the bird's wings and body.
 Five stars were engraved on the ribbon when it passed over each of the bird's wings and the word "Champion" as it passed over the bird's talons.
 The words "Heavyweight Wrestling" were printed across the bird's chest.
 At the top of the center plate there was TNA logo.
 Four smaller side plates had an imprint of a globe centered with TNA's logo at the top and bottom of each.
 At each end of the title belt there was a small plate that covered the championship belt snaps with TNA's logo engraved on each.